brentos/spring-boot-camel-rest/README.md

 Spring Boot Example
 ===================

-This example shows how to create a project using camel-spring-boot, the REST DSL, and restlet.
+This example shows how to create a project using camel-spring-boot and CXF.

 The example creates a REST endpoint that returns a "Hello World" message.
-To test the example, navigate to http://localhost:8080/rest/hello
+To test the example, navigate to http://localhost:8080/api/hello

 This example exposes Jolokia API and Spring Boot actuators endpoints (like metrics) via the webmvc endpoint.
 We consider this as the best practice - Spring Boot applications with these API exposed can be easily monitored and managed by the